jimbobbennett/StarWarsCopilot/4-call-tools/README.md

 1. This tool needs a name, so override the `Name` property:

     ```cs
-    public override string Name => "TavilyTool";
+    public override string Name => "WookiepediaTool";
     ```

 1. This tool needs a description to tell the LLM what it does, so override the `Description` property:

     ```cs
     public override string Description =>
-        "A tool for getting information from the web for particular topics. " +
+        "A tool for getting information on Star Wars from Wookiepedia. " +
-        "This tool takes a prompt as a query and returns a list of results from the web.";
+        "This tool takes a prompt as a query and returns a list of results from Wookiepedia.";
     ```

 1. The LLM needs to know the input to this tool.
 This is defined as a JSON schema, and is passed to the LLM by the tool setup.
 Override the `JsonSchema` property: